IMMM-SFA/TRAILS/scripts/Phase1/README.md

 ## Re-evaluating a selected pathway policy.

 This directory contains the input files and scripts to perform the DU Re-Evaluation of a selected pathway policy (referred to as a Solution from hereon out).
 In this example we will be selecting **Solution 140**, which corresponds to the Regionally Robust (RR) pathway policy shown in the paper.
 This subdirectory provides the scripts necessary to replicate the DU Re-Evaluation of Solution 140 under a subset of hydroclimatic realizations and DU factors.

-:exclamation: IMPORTANT :exclamation: Using a Linux interface and a HPC resource is highly recommended for completing the following steps.
+:exclamation: **IMPORTANT** :exclamation: Using a Linux interface and a HPC resource is highly recommended for completing the following steps.
+It is also highly recommended to familiarize yourself with the scripts provided prior to attempting the following steps.

 ### :open_file_folder: Folder contents